-In 2012 and 2011, Macau generated approximately US\$38.0 billion and US\$33.4 billion of gaming revenue, respectively, according to the DICJ, compared to the US\$6.1 billion and US\$6.0 billion of gaming revenue (excluding sports book and race book), respectively, generated on the Las Vegas Strip, according to the Nevada Gaming Control Board, and compared to the US\$3.0 billion and US\$3.3 billion of gaming revenue (excluding sports book and race book), respectively, generated in Atlantic City, according to the New Jersey Division of Gaming Enforcement.
-Gaming revenue in Macau has increased at a five year CAGR from 2007 to 2012 of 29.65% compared to five year CAGRs of -1.87% and -9.23% for the Las Vegas Strip and Atlantic City, respectively (excluding sports book and race book).
+In 2013 and 2012, Macau generated approximately US\$45.0 billion and US\$38.0 billion of gaming revenue, respectively, according to the DICJ, compared to the US\$6.4 billion and US\$6.1 billion of gaming revenue (excluding sports book and race book), respectively, generated on the Las Vegas Strip, according to the Nevada Gaming Control Board, and compared to the US\$2.8 billion and US\$3.0 billion of gaming revenue (excluding sports book and race book), respectively, generated in Atlantic City, according to the New Jersey Division of Gaming Enforcement.
+Gaming revenue in Macau has increased at a five year CAGR from 2008 to 2013 of 27.10% compared to five year CAGRs of 1.18% and -8.99% for the Las Vegas Strip and Atlantic City, respectively (excluding sports book and race book).
 In addition, Macau is currently the only market in Greater China, and one of only several in Asia, to offer legalized casino gaming.

-From 2011 to 2012, gaming revenues and visitation significantly increased.
-Gross gaming revenues in Macau grew by 13.5% in 2012 and 42.2% in 2011, according to the DICJ.
+From 2012 to 2013, market wide gaming revenues increased significantly.
+Gross gaming revenues in Macau grew by 18.6% in 2013 and 13.5% in 2012, according to the DICJ.
 This growth was driven by all three main gaming segments.
-In 2012, according to the DICJ, rolling chip gaming revenues increased 7.5%, representing 69.3% of all gaming revenues in Macau, mass market table games revenues grew by 32.7% and electronic gaming revenues grew by 15.9%.
+In 2013, according to the DICJ, rolling chip gaming revenues increased 13.1%, representing 66.1% of all gaming revenues in Macau, mass market table games revenues grew by 34.7% and electronic gaming revenues grew by 8.6%.
 We believe the growth in gaming revenues in Macau is supported by, among other things, the continuing emergence of a wealthier demographic in China, a robust regulatory framework, and significant new infrastructure developments within Macau and China, as well as by the anticipated new supply of gaming and non-gaming facilities in Macau, which is predominantly focused on the Cotai region.
-Visitation to Macau in 2012, totaled more than 28.0 million visitors.
-Mainland China continues to drive overall visitation growth, increasing 4.6% as compared to 5.6% decrease for all other visitors in 2012, and visitors from mainland China represented over 60.2%, while visitors from Hong Kong and Taiwan represented 25.2% and 3.8%, of all visitors to Macau in 2012, respectively.
+Visitation to Macau in 2013, totaled more than 29.3 million visitors.
+Mainland China continues to drive overall visitation growth, increasing 10.2% as compared to 4.4% decrease for all other visitors in 2013, and visitors from mainland China represented 63.5%, while visitors from Hong Kong and Taiwan represented 23.1% and 3.4%, of all visitors to Macau in 2013, respectively.

-Gaming in Macau is administered through government-sanctioned concessions awarded to three different concessionaires: Sociedade de Jogos de Macau S.A. ("SJM"), which is a company listed on the HKSE in which Mr. Lawrence Ho, our chief executive officer, and his family members have shareholding interests; Wynn Resorts (Macau) S.A. ("Wynn Macau"), a subsidiary of Wynn Resorts Ltd.; and Galaxy Casino, S.A. ("Galaxy"), a consortium of Hong Kong and Macau businessmen.
+Gaming in Macau is administered through government-sanctioned concessions awarded to three different concessionaires: Sociedade de Jogos de Macau S.A. ("SJM"), which is a company listed on the HKSE in which Mr. Lawrence Ho, our co-chairman and chief executive officer, and his family members have shareholding interests; Wynn Resorts (Macau) S.A. ("Wynn Macau"), a subsidiary of Wynn Resorts Ltd.; and Galaxy Casino, S.A. ("Galaxy"), a consortium of Hong Kong and Macau businessmen.
 SJM has granted a subconcession to MGM Grand Paradise, which was originally formed as a joint venture by MGM-Mirage and Ms. Pansy Ho, sister of Mr. Lawrence Ho.
 Galaxy has granted a subconcession to Venetian Macau Limited ("VML"), a subsidiary of Las Vegas Sands Corporation, the developer of Sands Macao, The Venetian Macao and Sands Cotai Central.
 Melco Crown Macau obtained its subconcession under the concession of Wynn Macau.

 SJM currently operates multiple casinos throughout Macau.
 SJM has extensive experience in operating in the Macau market and long-established relationships in Macau.
-SJM has announced its intention to develop a new casino in Cotai and accepted a proposed land concession contract in October 2012, which remains subject to the formal approval of the Macau government.
+In February 2014, SJM started construction of a new casino in Cotai which is expected to open during 2017.